kubernetes/kubernetes/docs/api.md

 * The `service.spec.portalIP` property is renamed to `service.spec.clusterIP`.
 * The `service.spec.createExternalLoadBalancer` property is removed.
 Specify `service.spec.type: "LoadBalancer"` to create an external load balancer instead.
-* The `service.spec.publicIPs` property is deprecated and now called `service.spec.deprecatedPublicIPs`.
-This property will be removed entirely when v1beta3 is removed.
+* The `service.spec.publicIPs` property is removed.
 The vast majority of users of this field were using it to expose services on ports on the node.
 Those users should specify `service.spec.type: "NodePort"` instead.
 Read [External Services](user-guide/services.md#external-services) for more info.
 If this is not sufficient for your use case, please file an issue or contact @thockin.

 Some other difference between v1beta3 and v1: